Party Food and Snacks that Kids and Toddlers Will Love

 Mac N Cheese Hearts

-These are one of the most fun foods because not only is it mac and cheese, but it’s also deep fried AND heart shaped!
+Mac and cheese bites are one of the most fun kid foods.
+Not only is it mini mac and cheese, but it’s also deep fried AND heart shaped!
 For anyone who likes salty snacks or little cheese bites, this is for them.

 Apple Rose Tarts

 Another one of those easy finger foods is apple roses.
-If your party is Alice in Wonderland themed, a fun activity would be to leave out paint brushes and some pink pitaya mixed with a little water, so the kids can “paint the roses red” before they eat them.
+These would be perfect for an Alice in Wonderland themed party.
+For a fun party activity, leave out paint brushes and some pink pitaya mixed with a little water.
+Then the kids can “paint the roses red” before they eat them.

 Vegan Crispy Pretzel Chicken Fries

-The fussy eater at the party might just eat these!
-You could take the easy way out and buy frozen chicken nuggets from the store, but the pretzel coating on these make them a good idea for adult guests as well.
+The fussy eater at the party might just eat these vegan crispy pretzel chicken fries!
+You could take the easy way out and buy frozen chicken nuggets from the store.
+Impossible makes animal ones.
+Morningstar Farms makes mickey mouse ones.
+Yummy makes dinosaur ones.
+The benefit to making these from scratch is the consistency.
+The pretzel coating makes them a good finger food idea for adult guests as well.

 Dunkaroo Elephants